Saurer: History

 In 1853 Franz Saurer (1806–1882) from Veringenstadt, Germany established an iron foundry for household goods near the Swiss town of Sankt Gallen.
 Eastern Switzerland was a center for both embroidery and embroidery machine development.

-About 1850 Franz Rittmeyer built the first practical, satin stitch embroidery machine, known as the Handstickmaschine.
-Several Swiss companies began building and improving these machines, and their heyday lasted from roughly 1865 until the end of the century.
-Two of Franz Saurer's sons – Anton and Adolf - were aware of this invention, saw an opportunity, and began building hand embroidery machines in their father's foundry in about 1869.
-By 1873 F. Saurer & Söhne was the leader among the Swiss competitors in terms of sales and total machines built.
-By 1883 Saurer's production peaked at 796 machines per year.
-They had produced a total of 5,530 machines to date.
+In approximately 1850, Franz Rittmeyer built the first practical satin stitch embroidery machine, known as the Handstickmaschine.
+Several Swiss companies began building and improving these machines, their heyday lasting from roughly 1865 until the end of the century.
+Two of Franz Saurer's sons – Anton and Adolph – were aware of this invention, saw an opportunity, and began building hand embroidery machines in their father's foundry around 1869.
+By 1873, F. Saurer & Söhne were the leader among the Swiss competitors in terms of sales and total machines built.
+By 1883, Saurer's production peaked at 796 machines per year; They had produced a total of 5,530 machines to date.

-Saxony Germany was also a center for embroidery and machine development.
+Saxony, Germany was also a centre for embroidery and machine development.
 By the 1890s, German companies were Saurer's strongest competition.
-By the late 1870s a new, faster type of machine was invented.
-The (bobbin) shuttle, or schiffli machine adapted the lock stitch from the sewing machine.
-A German company added a Jacquard punch card reader, and thus fully automated the process.
-Competition motivated engineers at Saurer to develop their own Jacquard card reader, improve the stitch rate, and increase the machine's width, i.e. total number of needles and throughput.
-In 1905 Saurer matched the competing machine's width at ten meters.
-In 1913 it increased the width to 15 meters.
+By the late 1870s, a new, faster type of machine was invented: The bobbin shuttle, or schiffli machine, adapted the lock stitch from the sewing machine.
+A German company added a Jacquard punch card reader, and thus, fully automated the process.
+Competition motivated engineers at Saurer to develop their own Jacquard card reader, improve the stitch rate, and increase the machine's width (i.e. the total number of needles and throughput).
+In 1905, Saurer matched the competing machine's width at ten meters.
+In 1913, it increased the width to 15 meters.

-The embroidery industry experienced many ups and downs due to fashion, trade policies and world wars.
+The embroidery industry experienced many ups and downs due to fashion, trade, policies and world wars.
 Saurer diversified into petrol and diesel engines, and then trucks to reduce its exposure to this volatility.
 However, Saurer continued to innovate and is still a leader in schiffli embroidery machines.